 This course is designed to help youth take greater ownership of their own physical fitness, to encourage them to seek out activities that interest them and engage in active lifestyles in the future.
 Students will study topics related to fitness management, nutrition, healthy relationships, social/emotional health, and personal development.
 The focus of this content will be on health and personal planning.
-Students will be graded in the course with a Complete (CO) or Incomplete (IN) designation.
+Students will earn a grade of Complete (CO) or Incomplete (IN) based on fulfillment of curricular requirements and evidence of learning provided.
+A percentage grade is not communicated at this level.

-FEMALE-IDENTIFYING FITNESS-PE40FF
+FEMALE-IDENTIFYING FITNESS - PE40FF

-This course offers an inclusive environment that is open to all female-identifying students and will be taught by a female instructor.
+This course offers an inclusive environment that is open to all female-identifying students.
 It will concentrate on and encourage personal fitness, wellness, and healthy lifestyle practices.
-Students in Female Fitness will have some choice of a variety of physical activities with a focus on lifetime activities and enjoyment.
+Students in Female Fitness will have choice of a variety of physical activities with a focus on lifetime activities and enjoyment.
 This course will also give students the opportunity to develop their own personal fitness goals and learn the skills to be successful at them.
 This option is the same credit as the above PE40F and will follow the same health topics.
 Students will be graded in the course with a Complete (CO) or Incomplete (IN) designation.